Gonzanamá: Natural attractions

 Gonzanama's geography zone shows a lot of spring landscapes, which attract the attention of many tourists.

 The viewpoint of the Columbo's hill: With altitude of 3097 meters, it exposes the treasure of herds and invites the tourists to an eco-tourism experience.

 The river pool of Lansaca: The ravine of Lansaca is located three kilometers away from Gonzanamá, on the way to Cariamanga.
 The tourists loved this.

 La Banda: It is a spring of medicinal waters, because of the long amount of sulfur.
 The benefits of the water attract the attention of many tourists.

 Cultural attractions

 The urban center or the city center: The central park with his pool and crowned with the Matrix church.

 The livestock center: It is located near to the town and reserved for the exhibition and the sale of cattle.
-The merchandising is every Sunday, especially on 20 August.

 Petroglyph: In the parish of Sacapalca is a pyramid-shaped petroglyph on a stone.
 On both sides is the sun drawn.
 The sun was the god of the palta's tribu.